e-kwsm/chemicaljson/chemicaljson.md

 They 'properties' object is at the top lelve, and if present contains key value pairs corresponding to molecule properties, such as the molecular mass, melting point, boiling point, charge, etc.

+## Molecular Orbitals

+The 'molecularOrbitals' object contains some electronic structure for the molecule if present.
+The 'energies' array has an energy for each orbital, and the 'occupations' array specifies how many electroncs occupy the orbital.

+## Vibrations

+The 'vibrations' object contains a 'frequencies' array with the frequency of each mode, an 'intensities' array with the intensity of each mode, a 'modes' array with a numeric identifier for the mode, and an 'eigenvectors' array that contains an array of eigenvectors for each vibration.

 ## Minimal File

 The exaample below shows the a minimal file.
 It has an atoms object with atomic numbers, and a coordinates block ("coords") that contains 3D coordinates.